-New alloys developed for the aerospace industry promise to be more efficient.
+For example, new alloys developed for the aerospace industry promise to be more efficient.
 They need to be lightweight, handle faster speeds, and higher surface temperatures.
+Understanding the properties and degree of near net shape produced by casting and forging can help metalworkers select the process best suited for their component.

 Casting

-Casting – Molten metal at liquid temperature is poured or injected in a mold or die.
+With casting, molten metal at liquid temperature is poured or injected in a mold or die.
 The casting is cooled and broken from the mold or ejected from the die.
 The shape and dimensionality conform to the mold or die.
 Dimensional shrinkage, which occurs as the casting cools, must be accommodated in the design of the mold or die.
+Casting can produce near net shape parts with a high degree of precision.

 Casting